frontenddogma/web-development-glossary/manuscript/a.md

 : A cross-platform web server.
 The Apache server was first released in 1995. ℹ︎&nbsp;[httpd.apache.org](https://httpd.apache.org/)

 Apache Tomcat
-: An implementation of Java Servlet, JavaServer Pages, Java Expression Language, and WebSocket technologies.
+: An implementation of Java servlets, JavaServer Pages, Java Expression Language, and WebSocket technologies.
 Tomcat provides a “pure Java” HTTP web server environment in which Java code can run.
 It was first released in 1999.&nbsp;[†](#w-tomcat) ℹ︎&nbsp;[tomcat.apache.org](https://tomcat.apache.org/)

 API
 : → Application Programming Interface